MIT-LAE/TASOPT.jl/docs/src/propulsion/ElectricMachines.md

 ## Permanent-magnet synchronous machines

-Permanent-magnet synchronous machines (PMSMs), particularly motors and generators, can be modeled tp estimate their performance and weight.
+Permanent-magnet synchronous machines (PMSMs), particularly motors and generators, can be modeled to estimate their performance and weight.
 The function [`size_PMSM!()`](@ref propsys.ElectricMachine.size_PMSM!) can be used to find the thickness and lengths of the PMSM components, their masses, as well as to calculate the phase electrical resistance.
-Once a PMSM has been sized, its off-design performance can be computed using [`operate_PMSM!()`](@ref propsys.ElectricMachine.operate_PMSM!), which calculates power losses tp compute the input power (motor) or output power (generator).
+Once a PMSM has been sized, its off-design performance can be computed using [`operate_PMSM!()`](@ref propsys.ElectricMachine.operate_PMSM!), which calculates power losses and computes the input electrical power required (motor) or output shaft power (generator).

 !!! details "📖 Theory - Permanent-magnet synchronous machines"
     The model for PMSMs is based on that in Dowdle et al.[^1], with some modifications for increased fidelity.
 The PMSM consists of: